eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 ## Secure Boot

-I tried to install [Debian] the usual way, when I was greeted by this:
+I tried to install [Debian][deb] the usual way, when I was greeted by this:

 [TODO: photo]